apg868/UPEWebV1/README.md

 * Run `npm install` to install the dependencies.
 * Run `npm start` to start the site on localhost.

+## Backend

+### Database
+* MongoDB is used
+  * Deployed on MongoDB Atlas
+  * Connection string stored as env variable dbURL
+* Student Schema
+  * name - String, required
+  * title - String, required
+  * major - String, required
+  * year - Number, required
+  * funfact - String, not required
+  * imagePath - String, not required

+### Routes
+* /students
+  * GET for returning all students
+  * POST for creating a new student
+* /students/:id
+  * GET for returning student with :id
+  * PUT for updating info on student with :id
+  * DELETE for removing student with :id

+### Running
+* Navigate to backend directory `cd backend`
+* To work, needs port and dbURL env variables
+* `npm start` or `npm run dev` for auto reloading on save

 ### Executing program
 * Use [Gitname's guide on deploying React apps to GitHub Pages](https://github.com/gitname/react-gh-pages).